The 12 Ways of Package Thief Prevention This Holiday Season

 - Use a Pickup Location: Or, skip the signature if you know you won’t be home and have your packages sent to the nearest UPS or FedEx pickup location (or a PO box if you prefer the Post Office).

 - Deliver to The Store: Many retail stores offer in-store delivery, which often saves on shipping charges.
-This way, your packages are safe from porch pirates and you finally have a decent excuse to leave your home for a COVID-friendly “outing.”
+This way, your packages are safe from porch pirates.

 - Hit the Curb: “Consumers have dramatically shifted their shopping to online over the past six months,” said Bill Ready, Google’s president of commerce.
 He added that “shoppers are embracing e-commerce innovations such as curbside pickup in large numbers.”
 We suspect it’s due to not having to get out of your warm, cozy car (especially during winter months in the midwest)!